Heart disease and stroke

 |Bringing Down Blood Pressure|

 Vegans have much lower blood pressure than meat-eaters.
-A low-fat vegan diet can cut the risk of high blood pressure by up to half.
+A low-fat vegan diet can cut the risk of high blood pressure by up to half and in doing so, considerably reduces the risk of stroke.
 It is the totality of the diet that works, not any specific ingredient.

 |Full of Fibre|